-- Provide opportunities for staff to continue to align curriculum, instruction and assessments in Language Arts. - Teachers continue to participate in professional development opportunities of evidencebased practices in reading. - Teachers will participate in Professional Learning Teams that address standards and evidence-based practices in reading.
-The district will continue to provide PLT time every Wednesday for all staff. - All new staff will be trained in the district teaching and learning model focusing on environment for learning, standards and curriculum, evidence-based practices and data driven decision-making. - Develop professional development library for all staff - Through workshops and professional learning communities: - o Identify students not meeting or partially meeting using Fastbridge, STAR and MCA data. - o Develop instructional strategies for interventions. - o Assess effectiveness of instructional strategies by interpreting data. - o Use a variety of classroom interventions to help struggling students or challenge advanced students. - o Differentiate instruction for ethnically diverse, special education or free/reduced populations. - Training in the use of MCA test specifications and benchmark Achievement Level Descriptors. - Teachers will continue to use technology to enhance instruction. - Training in scientifically based reading Interventions for all K-6 teachers.
+- Provide opportunities for teachers to study scientifically based reading instruction - Provide opportunities for teachers to align curriculum, instruction and assessments in Language Arts. - Teachers participate in opportunities for pedagogical evidence-based practices. - Teachers participate in Professional Learning Teams that include learning and discussions of; environment for learning, grade-level standards and curriculum, evidence-based practices and using data for learning.
+The district will continue to provide PLT time every Wednesday for all staff. - All new staff will be trained in the district teaching and learning model focusing on environment for learning, standards and curriculum, evidence-based practices and using data for learning. - Develop professional library for all staff - Through workshops and professional learning communities: - o Identify students not meeting or partially meeting using Fastbridge, STAR and MCA data. - o Develop instructional strategies for interventions. - o Assess effectiveness of instructional strategies by interpreting data. - o Use a variety of classroom interventions to help struggling students or challenge advanced students. - Use interventions and micro-interventions (classroom within-lesson interventions) for instruction with students who are reading below grade level including ethnically diverse, special education or free/reduced populations.

+- Training in the use of MCA test specifications and benchmark Achievement Level Descriptors. - Teachers will continue to use technology to enhance instruction.

-ISD 318 Local Literacy Plan and all data required is developed and posted to the official district website and sent to the Minnesota Department of Education by July 1, 2021.
+ISD 318 Local Literacy Plan and all data required is developed and posted to the official district website and sent to the Minnesota Department of Education by July 1, 2022.